tathagatabhattacharjee/Record-Linkage-Using-Machine-Learning-Techniques/README.md

 <BR><BR>
 Synthetic data generation is a central component of this research workflow.
 It provides a controlled environment for developing and evaluating record linkage methods while reducing the need to expose identifiable individual-level population data during methodological development.
 <BR><BR>
-The project explores <B>CTGAN (Conditional Tabular Generative Adversarial Network)</B> for generating synthetic tabular population data while attempting to preserve important characteristics of the underlying source data.
+The study explores <B>CTGAN (Conditional Tabular Generative Adversarial Network)</B> for generating synthetic tabular population data while attempting to preserve important characteristics of the underlying source data.
 <BR><BR>
 The current experiments focus particularly on demographic, geographic, and date-related variables that may subsequently contribute to record linkage.
 <BR><BR>